-Every practitioner should have tubes of various sizes in his "arsenal;" Senn recommends Trousseau's, while Lejars prefers those of Krishaber, because less likely to become occluded.
+Every practitioner should have tubes of various sizes in his "arsenal;" Senn recommends Trosseau's, while Lejars prefers those of Krishaber.

 Anesthesia is often unnecessary, owing to the condition of the patient.
 Otherwise a few whiffs of chloroform should suffice.
 It need scarcely be said that under these circumstances, free use of the anesthetic will only hasten the fatality.